-No formal Memoranda of Understanding were completed in 2009.
+No formal Memoranda of Understanding were completed in 2011.
 With the completion of their South Fork American River Management Plan, BLM has indicated it is interested in entering into an MOU with the County.
-In 2009, the River Program continued its coordination and cooperation with both the BLM Folsom Area staff and California State Parks staff from Marshall Gold SHP and the Auburn Whitewater Recreation Office.
-The BLM patrol coordinate with County river patrol on work projects, restroom maintenance, river patrols and river monitoring activities.
+In 2011, the River Program continued its coordination and cooperation with both the BLM Folsom Area staff, California State Parks staff from Marshall Gold SHP and the Auburn Whitewater Recreation Office.
+The BLM river patroller coordinated with County river patrol on work projects, restroom maintenance, river patrols and river monitoring activities.